“A romantic person accepts reality as harsh yet continues to follow

 This is the fourth and last section of the series, “Who Says What Sleep Is?”

 In the previous, third section of this series, titled “Sailing the Sea of Sleep,” we explored the psychology of poor sleep.
-I emphasized that as sleep is a holistic phenomena the psychological issues that affects sleep are far reaching.
+I emphasized that as sleep is a holistic phenomenon, the psychological issues that affect sleep are far-reaching.
 That is, they affect you deeply and their rearrangement requires a significant commitment to change patterns in your life.

 The two most common sources of tension are physical and emotional pain.
-So, to be as general as possible, it’s likely you’ll have two paths to follow, and these paths will be quite different but they have common elements.
+So, to be as general as possible, it’s likely you’ll have two paths to follow, and these paths will be quite different, though they have common elements.

 First, following either of them requires resolve.
 You must demand the health that you will find you are denied somewhere along these paths.
-When you find something that is denying you physical or emotional well being you must recognize this as a problem and you must give it priority.
+When you find something that is denying you physical or emotional wellbeing, you must recognize this as a problem and give it priority.